What is Occupational Therapy?

 How much does it cost?

-Occupational Therapy sessions last from 60 to 90 minutes and cost £60 per hour.
+Occupational Therapy sessions last from 60 to 90 minutes and cost £75 per hour for over 18’s.

 Occupational therapy uses meaningful activities to achieve the things you want and need to do in life.